 "call 0800 0480754"

 When your iPhone rings, VoiceOver will announce the caller and you can accept the call with a two finger double tap anywhere on the screen.
 If it's not convenient to take the call, it can be dismissed with two short presses of the side button.
-This will probably send the call to your voicemail service if you have one enabled.
+This also applies to incoming FaceTime and WhatsApp calls.

 When you make a call and the call is established, a numeric keypad will be displayed on the screen so that you can enter numbers to respond to automated call-handling systems.
 Slide your finger or swipe to find the keypad numbers and double tap as usual to type the number.